Spain Driving Regulations

 Parking can be a major issue in Spain , especially in big cities during the Summer months.
 Parking is paid, most of the time, so always carry a bit of change with you in case of need (some parking meters are old and may not accept bank cards).
 The meter will issue a ticket that you’ll have to display visibly on the front side of your car.

 If you do get a parking for exceeding the permitted time you purchased, the fine can be as much as €70 depending on the region.
 Don’t panic the good news is if you pay the fine within an hour it will only cost you €3 or €4 euros.
 After one hour it goes up to around the €7 mark.
 You can pay the fine at the parking meter.
 See if you can locate the parking warden and they will assist you.

 You’ll need to be at least 18 years old to drive in Spain.
 European driver’s licences are accepted.
 For those outside Europe, your license needs to be written in Latin characters or, otherwise, you should be in possession of an official document containing a translation.

-When you rent a car in Spain insurance will be included in your rental, but in many cases it will have an excess or deductible.
+When you rent a car in Spain insurance will be included in your rental, but in some cases it will have an excess or deductible.